 Audible launched as an independent company in 1995; it produced a digital audio player that consumers could purchase to listen to their favorite audiobooks.
 Due to the technology available in the mid-1990s, the device was limited, only able to hold around two hours of audio in Audible’s proprietary format.
 The company went through some hard times after the previous CEO, Andrew Huffman, died of a sudden heart attack.
 However, Audible didn’t give up, and by 2003, the company had signed a deal with Apple to provide books for iTunes.

 When 2008 came around, the company began its venture into audiobook production under the Audible Frontiers imprint.
 As Audible continued to grow, Amazon took note and purchased the company later that year for $300 million.
 Audible has continued marching forward as one of the internet’s top options for acquiring digital audiobooks since then.
 Today, Audible produces originals under the Audible Studios name; it is the largest producer of Dow label audiobooks in the world.
-Due to Amazon’s acquisition, you can log in to the site using your Amazon credentials for quick access.
+Since Amazon’s acquisition, you can log in to the site using your Amazon credentials for quick access.
+The service also offers a variety of ad-free podcasts.

 The collection from Audible sports over 200,000 audio programs, helping to make Audible the United States’ largest audiobook producer and retailer.
 The most straightforward option to purchase from Audible is to pay a monetary amount as with most online retailers.